As part of our writing and editing program, black&write! provides internships to aspiring First Nations editors.

 Our black&write! interns get hands-on experience working with Aboriginal and Torres Strait Islander authors by helping the winning black&write!
 Fellows develop their manuscripts for publication.
 They also receive support, training and mentorship from the black&write! team.

-black&write! has also partnered with Griffith Review to give our editor interns and junior editors further training and experience.
-This partnership involves getting insight into how Griffith Review works and how to edit shorter pieces of work.
+black&write! also partners with Griffith Review and Kill Your Darlings to give our editor interns and junior editors further training and experience.
+These partnerships involve getting insight into how these publications work, editing shorter pieces of work and editing and commissioning for digital.

 The Internship Process: